A service company has incredible opportunities for fast growth, probably a LOT more so than retail.

 And you then need to focus on increasing conversion rates on high gross margin jobs and increasing leads just for these types of jobs too.

 By taking this ‘dual’ approach to margins, it’s very easy to add 5% to 20% to the gross and net profit margin figures in your business.

 That makes a MASSIVE difference to your business’ net profit, margin and cash levels in the bank.

-Here’s a plumber talking about his profit increasing result with his business by applying these principles in detail from our Academy of Business Mastery program…
+Here’s a plumber talking about his profit increasing result with his business by applying these principles in detail from Business Freedom Mentoring…

 Milton did exactly what is explained above.
 He identified his ‘types’ of jobs, measured them for a month, found the loss-making ones and raised prices on those.
 He found his high gross margin jobs and chased the work or focused on converting more quotes to sales to increase the volume.